okahk/cicd-branch-manager/readme.md

 All options work with both global and local installations:

 -   `--config <path>`: Path to a custom configuration file.
--   `--git <dir>`: Path to the Git repository.
+-   `--git-dir <dir>`: Path to the Git repository.
 Defaults to the current directory.
 -   `--status <file>`: Path to the status file for state management (e.g., `status.json`).
 -   `--date <YYYY-MM-DD>`: Use a custom date for calculations instead of the current date.